 Field of Study: Electrical, Electronics, and Communications Engineering

-Electrical, electronics, and communications engineering programs prepare people to use math and science to design electrical systems.
-Students learn about systems for generating power.
-They also learn about conductors and how to store energy.
+Electrical, electronics, and communications engineering programs prepare people to use math and science to design electrical and telecommunications systems.

 Programs in electrical, electronics, and communications engineering include topics such as:

 - Telecommunications technology

 - Fiber optics

 Community colleges and other 2-year schools offer associate degree programs.
 An associate degree usually takes two years to complete.
 After earning an associate degree, students can transfer to a college or university for further study.

 Many colleges and universities offer bachelor's degrees in electrical, electronics, and communications engineering.
 A bachelor's degree usually takes about four or five years of full-time study.

 Many universities offer graduate degrees in electrical, electronics, and communications engineering.
 A master's degree typically requires two years of study beyond a bachelor's degree.
 Doctoral (PhD) degree programs usually require two or more years of study beyond the master's degree.